Loaves and Fish: Decoding the Multiplication and Other Symbols

-Yellow flowers near sea of Galilee
+Yellow flowers on hill near the Sea of Galilee

-Last weekend, as I pondered and visualized the miraculous multiplication of loaves and fish documented in Mark chapters 6 and 8, the Lord drew my attention to the grass.
 Green grass.
 It was a strange clue, but such is the parabolic language of the Holy Spirit.
-First the grass, then the groupings, and suddenly… a message behind the mystery!
-In the post we discuss:
+First the grass, then the groupings, and unexpectedly, the message behind the mystery!
+In the post, we discuss:

 Five Loaves and Two Fish